usaid-cs/yesterday-i-learned/cs.md

 - The word "trie" has the same pronunciation as "try".
 - Software can't tell you the big-O complexity of an algorithm [because of the halting problem](https://stackoverflow.com/questions/38420564/is-there-a-programmatic-way-or-eclipse-plugin-to-calculate-big-o-notation-for-ja).
 There may be plugins that tell you an approximate runtime, though.
 - [Continuous integration](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) just means your feature code is quickly merged into master.
 Automated tools help with the whole testing thing in the process.
+- A "[data race](https://en.wikipedia.org/wiki/Race_condition#Data_race) condition" occurs when two or more threads access the same memory concurrently.